The best Python frameworks you can use in web development

 It can run several web servers simultaneously and it provides a lot of flexibility to the developers who can enable or disable any variations of templates, databases, and authorization methods.

 Moreover, it comes with a very minimalistic environment which is an add-on over the HTTP protocol and allows interaction with all kinds of servers, for instance, Apache.

-CherryPy gives you the possibility to configure all the modules of the created software separately, it has solid plugin repository, and it is great both for the beginner developers as well as for the seasoned ones.
+CherryPy gives you the possibility to configure all the modules of the created software separately, it has a solid plugin repository, and it is great both for beginner developers as well as for seasoned ones.

 Originally developed at FriendFeed currently owned by Facebook, Tornado is a framework and asynchronous networking library great for Python web programming.